anthay/ELIZA/README.md

 ```

-As I mentioned before, my ELIZA simulation reproduces the exact conversation shown in the 1966 CACM article.
-To remind you, this is the conversation.
+As I mentioned before, my ELIZA simulation reproduces the exact conversation shown in both the 1966 CACM article, and reproduced ten years later in Computer Power and Human Reason.
+To remind you, this is that conversation.
 ELIZA output in all caps.

 ```html
 Men are all alike.